 Celebrating its 85th year, this magical 118-acre campus is built on the four tenets of agriculture, environmental education, astronomy, and art.
 It houses a diverse array of exhibition and educational spaces indoors and out to fulfill its mission of inspiring creativity, discovery, and environmental stewardship.

-Read on for our favorite things to do at the Stamford Museum & Nature Center and find more family-friendly outings in our Guide to Day Trips.
+Read on for our favorite things to do at the Stamford Museum & Nature Center and find more family-friendly outings in our Weekend Trips Guide.

 Heckscher Farm is a working farm with plenty of animals to see and programs to explore.
 Photo courtesy of Stamford Museum & Nature Center